-- the appeal may be dismissed
+- The appeal may be dismissed.

-- the appeal may be allowed
+- The appeal may be allowed.

-- the appeal may be allowed and remitted back to the original employment tribunal panel to make a final decision, or
+- The appeal may be allowed and remitted back to the original employment tribunal panel to make a final decision, or

-- the appeal may be allowed and remitted to a differently constituted employment tribunal panel to rehear the evidence and make a final decision.
+- The appeal may be allowed and remitted to a differently constituted employment tribunal panel to rehear the evidence and make a final decision.

 Cases often need to be remitted back to the employment tribunal so that a final judgment can be made because it’s the EAT's primary job to make decisions about how the law should be interpreted.
-How a case should be decided based on particular factual issues, or what the appropriate level of compensation is, are matters for employment tribunals to determine.
+How a case should be decided based on particular facts, or what the appropriate level of compensation is, are matters for employment tribunals to determine.

 Court of Appeal, Court of Session and Supreme Court